Cucumber Expressions

 Parameters

 Parameters can be defined using the {parameter-type} syntax.
-Where parameter-type can be any of the following:
+The type name is case-sensitive.
+The parameter-type can be any of the following:

-• string ({string}) that matches to quoted text wrapped with either " or '.
+• Quoted strings: {string}.
+The text should have single or double quotes.
 E.g., [Given("a user {string}")] matches to Given a user "Marvin" or Given a user 'Zaphod Beeblebrox'.

-• A type name without namespace that is supported by Reqnroll as a parameter type (types with built-in support, enum types and types with custom argument conversions).
+• An enum type, with or without a namespace.
 E.g. [When("I have {CustomColor} cucumbers in my belly")] matches to When I have green cucumbers in my belly if CustomColor is an enum with Green as a value.

-• A custom type name you have specified int the [StepArgumentTransformation] attribute.
-E.g., With [StepArgumentTransformation("v(.*)", Name = "my_version")], you can define a step as [When("I download the release {my_version} of the application")] that matches to When I download the release v1.2.3 of the application.
+• with a name property, E.g., With [StepArgumentTransformation("v(.*)", Name = "my_version")], you can define a step as [When("I download the release {my_version} of the application")] that matches to When I download the release v1.2.3 of the application.

 Step Definition File